WEBPAGE UPDATED Sunday January 30, 2022

-The Oxygen Edge™ is the most dependable oxygen-injection life support system used for transporting live bait and tournament game fish in livewells and bait tanks.
-The fisherman adjusts the correct dose pure 100% oxygen on the oxygen regulator that insures 100% DO Saturation – 150% DO Supersaturation (the State, Federal and private fish hatch live fish transport Gold DO Standard) required for any and all live fish transports.
-Supplementing livewell water with the correct dose of pure oxygen allows a fisherman the luxury of seriously overstock/overcrowding livewells and bait tanks every summer and expect little mortality/morbidity causes by lack of oxygen, suffocation every summer.
+The Oxygen Edge™ is a dependable commercial oxygen-injection life support system used for transporting live bait and tournament game fish in livewells and bait tanks.
+The fisherman adjusts the correct dose pure 100% oxygen on the oxygen regulator that insures 100% DO Saturation – 130% DO Supersaturation (the State, Federal and private fish hatch live fish transport Gold DO Standard) required for any and all live fish transports.
+Supplementing livewell water with the correct dose of pure oxygen allows a fisherman the luxury of seriously overstock/overcrowding livewells and bait tanks every summer and expecting minimal little mortality/morbidity caused by lack of dissolved oxygen, suffocation every summer.
 Transport 2.0 – 2.75 lbs. fish or live bait per 1.0 gallon of livewell water safely.

-When excited, transported, captures and hooked live bait fish produce the maximun sustained pure adrenaline naturally and the fisherman injects thesupersaturating dose of pure 100% oxygen into the fish’s blood via the livewell water that mixes with the adrenaline. *Mother Nature cannot Supercharge a fresh caught bait fish/shrimp with air (aeration, 21% oxygen).
+When excited, transported, captures and hooked live bait fish produce the maximum sustained pure adrenaline naturally and the fisherman injects the supersaturating dose of pure 100% oxygen into the fish’s blood via the livewell water that mixes with the adrenaline. *Mother Nature cannot Supercharge a fresh caught bait fish/shrimp with air (aeration, 21% oxygen).
+Only the fisherman can Supercharge live bait fish and shrimp with pure compressed oxygen

 Supercharging live bait with pure oxygen is neither natural or normal in aerated livewells and bait tanks.

-FACT: Too much O2 will certainly NOT KILL NOR POISON your live bait or tournament fish during transport in your livewell.
-This is a common myth.
+FACT: Too much O2 will certainly NOT KILL OR POISON your live bait or tournament fish during transport in your livewell.
+This myth is common.

-FAXT: Too little O2 during live fish and live bait transport can and will definitely kill (suffocate) your live bait or tournament fish in warm water summer live hauls.
-Insufficient oxygen (hypoxia) will kill you exactly the same way.
+FACT: Too little O2 during live fish and live bait transport can and will kill (suffocate) your live bait or tournament fish in summer overcrowded live hauls.
+Insufficient oxygen (hypoxia) kills people the same way.

 CAUTION

-Just because a livewell oxygen system may produce and deliver 100% pure oxygen, it may be no better than any mechanical aerator or water pump depending on the stocking density of live bait fish or mature tournament game being transported all day.
-The amount of oxygen required for all the fish or live bait during live transports is totally dependent on the metabolic demand of the total biomass of fish or bait inside the livewell or bait tank.
-Not the number of fish in the livewell or water volume in the livewell or bait tank, but the total pounds of all the fish and aerobic micro-organisms in that livewell water consuming dissolved oxygen.
-The amount of oxygen required to safely oxygenate the total stocking density of fish or live bait has nothing to do with the totally livewell water volume of any livewell or bait tank.
+Just because a livewell oxygen system may produce and deliver 100% pure oxygen, it may be no better than any mechanical aerator or water pump depending on the dose of oxygen and stocking density.
+The amount of oxygen required for all the fish or live bait during live transports is totally dependent on the collective metabolic oxygen demand of the total biomass of fish or bait transported in a livewell/bait tank; not the number of fish or water volume in the livewell or bait tank, but the total pounds of all the fish plus the aerobic micro-organisms consuming dissolved oxygen.
+The amount of oxygen required to safely oxygenate the total stocking density of fish or live bait continuously has nothing to do with the totally livewell/bait tank water volume.

-HOW MUCH OXYGEN IS REALLY NECESSARY FOR SUCCESSFUL LIVE SUMMER TRANSPORTS
+HOW MUCH OXYGEN IS REALLY NECESSARY FOR LIVE TRANSPORTS?

-Transporting live fish and live bait in livewells and bait tanks, safe dissolved oxygen is 100% DO Saturation or greater maintained continuously for the duration of the transport captivity.
-It makes no difference whether the transport is 10 minutes or 100’s of hours… it makes no difference if the livewell contains (1) 6-ounce fish or 1,000 lbs. of fish.
+Transporting live fish and live bait in livewells and bait tanks, requires a safe, continuous dose of oxygen dissolved in hauling water.
+100% DO Saturation or greater maintained continuously for the duration of transport captivity.
+It makes no difference whether the transport is 10 minutes or days offshore hours… and it makes no difference if the haul tank contains (1) 12-ounces shiners or 500 lbs. of shad.

 CAUTIONS

-CAUTION – 100% OXYGEN GAS – Know, understand and always practice oxygen safety rules and oxygen fire safety rules when using oxygen gas or around any oxygen-enriched livewells/bait tanks.
+Pure 100% OXYGEN GAS – Know, thoroughly understand and always practice oxygen safety rules.
+Knowing fire safety rules when using oxygen gas is oxygen-enriched livewells/bait tanks and on bosts.

-CAUTION – Know, understand and always practice high pressure oxygen cylinder safety.
-These safety rules apply to all high pressure compressed air (SCUBA) cylinders.
+High Pressure Oxygen Cylinders – Know, understand and always practice high pressure oxygen cylinder safety.
+These safety rules also apply to all high pressure compressed air (SCUBA) cylinders.

-CAUTION – DO NOT (NEVER) USE PURE OXYGEN GAS OR HIGH-PRESSURE OXYGEN CYLINDERS IF YOU ARE NOT TRAINED OR THOROUGHLY KNOWLEDGEABLE OF THE “OXYGEN RULES OF THE ROAD.”
-OXYGEN FIRE SAFETY AND BOAT SAFETY WITH OXYGEN AND HIGH-PRESSURE OXYGEN CYLINDERS ON BOARD.
+Training and Education – NEVER USE PURE OXYGEN GAS OR HIGH-PRESSURE OXYGEN CYLINDERS IF YOU ARE NOT TRAINED OR THOROUGHLY KNOWLEDGEABLE OF THE “OXYGEN RULES OF THE OXYGEN ROAD.”
+OXYGEN FIRE SAFETY AND BOAT SAFETY TRANSPORTING AND USING OXYGEN AND HIGH-PRESSURE OXYGEN CYLINDER SAFETY ON BOARD.

-CAUTION – BEFORE YOU USE OXYGEN, UNDERSTAND AND KNOW HOW TO EXTINGUISH ANY OXYGEN-ENRICHED FIRE ON BOATS USING SUPPLEMENTAL OXYGEN IN LIVEWELLS.
-OXYGEN – ENRICHMENT AND OXYGEN – RICH IS ALWAYS 24% OXYGEN CONCENTRATOR OR GREATER.
+Oxygen-Rich Fires – BEFORE YOU USE OXYGEN, UNDERSTAND AND KNOW HOW TO EXTINGUISH ANY OXYGEN-ENRICHED FIRE ON BOATS USING SUPPLEMENTAL OXYGEN IN LIVEWELLS.
+OXYGEN – ENRICHMENT AND OXYGEN – RICH IS MEANS 24% OXYGEN CONCENTRATOR OR GREATER.

-*Fishing Oxygen Systems fail when they DO NOT and/or WILL NOT deliver the minimal safe dose of pure 100% oxygen continuously every summer for long periods of time whether your livewell is seriously overstocked or stocked correctly during live transports.
+*Fishing Oxygen Systems fail when they DO NOT and/or WILL NOT deliver the minimal safe, continuous dose of pure 100% oxygen every summer for long periods of time whether your livewell is seriously overstocked or stocked correctly during live transports.

-Fishing Oxygen Systems Are Definately Not Created Equally
+Fishing Oxygen Systems Are Definitely Not Created Equally

-FACT: There are many types, brands, models of fishing oxygen systems these days- more bait or more fish in the livewell always requires more oxygen, therefore, the dose of oxygen must be adjustable depending on the stocking density.
-More ambient air or more flowing water certainty does not mean more available dissolved oxygen for all the live bait in livewells and bait tanks in the summer.
+FACT: There are many types, brands, models of fishing oxygen systems today.
+More live bait or more mature fish being transported in the livewell always requires largeer doses of oxygen, therefore, the dose of oxygen must be adjustable and reliable depending on the stocking density.
+Increasing the amount of ambient air or more flowing water certainty does not insure more available dissolved oxygen for all the live bait in livewells and bait tanks in the summer.

-So “How Much Oxygen” is really necessary for all the bait and fish in your livewell and bait tank?
-This much oxygen – https://www.oxyedge-chum.com/how-much-oxygen/
+“How Much Oxygen” is really necessary for all the bait and fish in your livewell and bait tank?
+This much oxygen – https://oxyedge-chum.com/how-much-oxygen/

 FACT: Live transport DO standard is 100% DO Saturation for all State, Federal and private fish hatcheries worldwide.

 One mature tournament fish or 1/2 lb. bait fish always require 100% DO Saturation or greater continuously during live transports.
-Makes no difference if the live transport takes minutes, hours or days in transport captivity.
+Makes no difference if the live transport takes 10 minutes, hours or days.

-FACT: The dose of oxygen must be adjustable and regulated correctly depending on the total biomass of fish or live bait The dose of oxygen must be easily changed and controlled by the fisherman, NOT BY MOTHER NATURE.
-Any aeration device that delivers a limited fixed preset dose of oxygen (21% O2 or low dose of oxygen (<21% O2); air bubble rocks, spray bars or livewell pumps in overcrowded summer livewell.
+FACT: The dose of oxygen must be adjustable and correctly controlled depending on the total biomass of fish or live bait being hauled.
+The dose of oxygen must be easily changed and controlled by the fisherman.
+All electrical aeration device that delivers a limited fixed preset dose of oxygen <21% O2 using air bubble rocks, spray bars or livewell pumps is seriously limited by Mother Nature ambient air.

 OXYGEN GENERATORS- 3 TYPES